wutka/froot-1/README.md

 To drop immediately into the debugger, use `-d`.

+You can simulate a baud rate with `-baud nnn`.
+A baud rate of 0 means that there is no baud rate limitation, which is the default.
 ## Woz Monitor

 The original Woz monitor program is loaded starting at location FF00